How to Pack Glasses for Moving Without Breaking a Single Glass

 Before You Start Packing, Sort Out Your Glasses

-No matter if you are moving on your own or relying on the help of professionals, make an inventory list of all of your delicate objects in the kitchen.
+No matter if you are moving on your own or relying on the help of professionals New York movers, make an inventory list of all of your delicate objects in the kitchen.
 Categorize your items and set aside any pieces that you no longer need.
 Your relocation to a new area is the perfect opportunity to purge unwanted or unnecessary items.
 Go through the rest of the kitchenware, one by one, and set aside the most delicate ones in one pile.
 The next step is to put aside the ones that have higher chances of surviving your local move.
+Sorting is the best relocation hack, whether you’re packing books or mugs.
 Once you have them sorted neatly into categories, the entire process will be easier to handle.

 Not sure how to organize your kitchen cabinets?
 Take a look at the following video